Missed-Question Notebook and Final Readiness Metrics

 1Rest, logistics, and a short confidence review of your own notes

-Better entry: The local link and gateway path work, so replacing the NIC is not supported.
-The next check should focus on routing, ACLs, or upstream path.
-Repair drill: five scenarios separating local link, default gateway, DNS, remote routing, and firewall failures.
+Better entry: The local link and gateway path work, so a NIC replacement is unsupported by the evidence.
+The next check should target routing, ACLs, or the upstream path, confirmed with tracert/traceroute to see where packets stop.
+Repair drill: five scenarios that separate local-link, default-gateway, DNS, remote-routing, and firewall failures.

 Test Your Knowledge